-Some emotional illnesses can emerge out of the stress of having cancer.
+Some emotional illnesses can develop from the stress of having cancer.
 These illnesses are often treatable, so be sure to speak to your doctor if you or someone you care for appears to be suffering from these problems:

 - Anxiety disorder: Too much worrying can stop patients from enjoying their lives.
-It may even interfere with seeking the treatment they need. - Panic attacks: An individual who experiences panic attacks may have a sudden overpowering feeling of fear or anxiety that prevents him or her from functioning. - Post-traumatic stress disorder: After a very stressful event, such as having cancer and being treated for it, a person can have a strong negative reaction.
+Anxiety may even interfere with seeking the treatment they need. - Panic attacks: An individual who experiences panic attacks may have a sudden overpowering feeling of fear or anxiety that prevents them from functioning. - Post-traumatic stress disorder (PTSD): After a stressful event, such as having cancer and being treated for it, a person can have a strong negative reaction.
 This reaction might include persistent nightmares or unpleasant memories.
-Someone with this disorder may avoid any reminder of cancer and may withdraw from loved ones or follow-up care. - Depression: Major depression, in which people feel so hopeless that they cannot function normally, may be a problem for cancer patients.
-If you have strong feelings of guilt, worthlessness or hopelessness; feel suicidal; or cannot feel pleasure for two weeks or more, you may have depression and should talk to your doctor.
-Other symptoms of depression can include: feeling low on energy, sleeping too much or too little, worrying all of the time, crying frequently and rapidly gaining or losing weight.
-Depression may be treated with medicine and non-medicine therapies, so tell your doctor if you think you are severely depressed.
+Someone with PTSD may avoid any reminder of cancer and may withdraw from loved ones or follow-up care. - Depression: Major depression, in which people feel so hopeless that they cannot function normally, also may be a problem for cancer patients.
+If you have strong feelings of guilt, worthlessness or hopelessness; feel suicidal; or cannot feel pleasure for 2 weeks or more, you may have depression and should talk to your doctor.
+Other symptoms of depression can include low energy, sleeping too much or too little, worrying all of the time, crying frequently and rapidly gaining or losing weight.

-• Situational depression: Our lives are full of risky events and situations that cause stress.
+- Depression can be treated with medication and nonmedicinal methods, such as psychotherapy (or talk therapy).
+Be sure to tell your doctor if you think you are struggling from depression. - Situational depression: Our lives are full of risky events and situations that cause stress.
 A change in your health can cause stress and depression.